-In 2010, the Vice Provost for Health of Grand Valley State University was awarded a grant from the Department of Defense to conduct a community based, post-acute rehabilitation research project addressing the unique, comprehensive physical and psychosocial needs of wounded warriors who have sustained a traumatic brain injury with or without post traumatic stress disorder.
-Military relevant courses were created to educate civilian health care professionals that provided comprehensive, evidence-based, interprofessional, rehabilitation services that met the needs of wounded warriors and their families.
+In 2010, the Department of Defense awarded a grant to the Vice Provost for Health of Grand Valley State University.
+The purpose of this funding was to conduct a research project addressing the needs of wounded warriors sustaining a traumatic brain injury with or without post-traumatic stress disorder.
+Comprehensive, evidence-based courses, relevant to the unique military needs, were created to educate civilian health care professionals with a high priority on interprofessional rehabilitation services for wounded warriors and their families.

 Sponsors of the Midwest Traumatic Injury Rehabilitation Center Study